"April 8, 2015 -- A new study ties antidepressants to a higher risk for first-time seizures in people being treated for depression.

 2% of VIIBRYD-treated Patients and Greater than the Rate of Placebo-Treated

 |Nervous system disorders|

 |Musculoskeletal and connective tissue disorders|

-Table 3: Sexual Adverse Reactions: Percentage in the
+Table 3: Common Sexual Adverse Reactions Occurring in

 Reactions are categorized by body system according to the following definitions: frequent adverse reactions are those occurring in at least 1/100 patients; infrequent adverse reactions are those occurring in 1/100 to 1/1000 patients; rare reactions are those occurring in fewer than 1/1000 patients:

 Eye disorders: infrequent: dry eye, vision blurred, rare: cataracts